-If you have high LDL, or “bad,” cholesterol, you’re at risk for heart attack and stroke.
+If you have high low-density lipoprotein (LDL), or “bad” cholesterol, you’re at risk for heart attack and stroke.
 Typically, we think of high cholesterol as having LDL levels above 160 mg/dL.

 Our bodies need cholesterol.
-It is in every cell, and helps us to produce hormones and process vitamin D. However, not every form of cholesterol is good for you.
+It’s in every cell and helps us produce hormones and process vitamin D. However, not every form of cholesterol is good for you.

-Of course, exercise doesn’t have any side effects.
+Exercise doesn’t have any side effects.

 If you’ve got heart problems, start exercising slowly and stop immediately if you have chest pains or difficulty breathing.
 If you’re planning on starting vigorous exercise or if you have a history of heart disease, ask your doctor about doing a stress test prior to starting exercise.

-Other than that, moving around outside, or in a workout room, for 20 to 30 minutes a day, five days a week, is very likely to make you feel better inside and out.
+Other than that, moving around outside or in a workout room for 20 to 30 minutes a day, five days a week is very likely to make you feel better inside and out.

 Exercise and healthy eating have lots of benefits beyond heart health that you probably already know about, like helping you lose weight and improving your mood.

-“The beneficial effects of statin drugs extend beyond the measured level of total cholesterol and other lipids such as triglycerides,” says Robert F. DeBusk, M.D., professor emeritus of cardiovascular medicine at Stanford University.
-“The statin drugs markedly reduce LDL and triglycerides, while increasing levels of HDL or ‘good’ cholesterol.
+“The beneficial effects of statin drugs extend beyond the measured level of total cholesterol and other lipids such as triglycerides,” says Robert F. DeBusk, MD, professor emeritus of cardiovascular medicine at Stanford University.
+“The statin drugs markedly reduce LDL and triglycerides, while increasing levels of HDL or ‘good’ cholesterol.”

 By comparison, DeBusk says, “The role of exercise in lowering cardiovascular risk is less well-established than the role of lipid-lowering drugs, and the effects of diet are more modest.”